Brian Kennedy (businessman): Life and career

 Kennedy grew up in Edinburgh, Scotland and attended Tynecastle High School.
 In 1999, Kennedy purchased a group of companies that included glazing manufacturer, Everest.
 Latium Enterprises was formed around this time, which has gone on to serve as parent company to many of his business interests.

 In 2004, he sold his founding stake in Genesis Communications to Dixons for £31 million.
 In 2006, Kennedy agreed to acquire Ultraframe in a £29.2m takeover deal.
 Kennedy sold his stake in Everest in 2007.
 In 2010, Patrick Properties which is owned and managed by Kennedy, secured £60 million to be used for expanding the property firm.

 In 2013, Kennedy Renewables setup Little Raith wind farm near Fife, Scotland.
 It became the biggest wind farm in the region at the time.
 In 2014, Kennedy partly funded and co-produced the film The Homesman.
 A year later, Kennedy also had a similar financing and production arrangement on the film The Great Gilly Hopkins.

 Kennedy's Latium Enterprises reached £810 million in annual turnover in 2019, according to The Sunday Times.
-During the same year, he featured in the Netflix documentary The Disappearance of Madeleine McCann, after Kennedy helped fund the search for missing child with numerous donations.
+During the same year, he featured in the Netflix documentary The Disappearance of Madeleine McCann, after Kennedy helped fund the search for the missing child with donations.